chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 Steps:

-	./create-stack-codecommit.sh dev
+	./create-stack-pipeline.sh dev

-From now on, 'git push' triggers a build which, in case of build success, creates a new docker image in ECR and deploys the image to Fargate.
+From now on, 'git push aws' triggers a build which, in case of build success, creates a new docker image in ECR and deploys the image to Fargate.

 ## Change Log